dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 Finally, reboot.

 #### Intel or AMD
 I recommend installing and using AMD's OpenCL library and ICD if you're using an Intel or AMD device.

 To do this, download the driver from the [AMD website](http://support.amd.com/en-us/download/desktop?os=Linux+x86).
-We're going to use version 15.9 as an example (`amd-catalyst-15.9-linux-installer-15.201.1151-x86.x86_64.zip`).
+We're going to use version 15.9 as an example (amd-catalyst-15.9-linux-installer-15.201.1151-x86.x86_64.zip).

 Extract the driver package to a folder.
-Launch a terminal, `cd` into it, and
+Launch a terminal, go into the directory, then run:
-run:

 ```
 bash AMD-Catalyst-15.9-Linux-installer-*.run --extract .